Resume Keywords: How to Find the Right Words to Beat the ATS

 • Bachelor’s degree in Finance, Statistics, Economics, Data Analytics, Business or related

-• Experience with R, Python notebooks and Google sheets is a plus
+• Experience with R, Python notebooks, and Google Sheets is a plus.

 • Expertise in any or all of these areas is a huge plus: Technology (ex. computer science), Business (ex. marketing, finance), and Health (ex. patient care, pharma)

-• Systems thinker: can figure out how data flows today, and how it should be configured to be most useful to business partners
+• Systems thinker: Can figure out how data flows today and how it should be configured to be most useful to business partners.

 2. Divide keywords into skills and experience.

-Now that you have identified the skills and experience on the job description that match your own, you should copy-paste them into a list organized by “work experience” and “skills.”
+Now that you have identified the skills and experience in the job description that match your own, you should copy-paste them into a list organized by “work experience” and “skills.”
 The purpose here is to create a list that includes the exact phrasing used in the job description because the system will likely search for matching terms using the same language.

 For example, the data analyst from the last section might create a chart that looks like this: